-Watching stuff get pulled around is always fun at festivals like North Salem Old Fashion Days, and this festival doesn't disappoint.
+Watching stuff get pulled around is always fun at festivals, and this festival doesn't disappoint.

-On Sunday, Sept.
-3 at 6:30 p.m., the heavyweight horses will be gettin' after it at Machinery Field during the always popular Horse Pulls.
+On Saturday, Sept.
+2 at 7 p.m., the heavyweight horses will get after it at Machinery Field during the always popular Horse Pull.

 5K, 10K and Bike Ride